The Puppet Masters (film)

 The Puppet Masters is a 1994 American science fiction horror film, adapted by Ted Elliott, Terry Rossio and David S. Goyer from Robert A. Heinlein's 1951 novel of the same title, in which a trio of American government agents attempts to thwart a covert invasion of Earth by mind-controlling alien parasites.
 The film was directed by Stuart Orme and stars Donald Sutherland, Eric Thal, Keith David, Julie Warner and Andrew Robinson.
-It was a critical and commercial failure.
+The Puppet Masters was released by Buena Vista Pictures Distribution on October 21, 1994.
+It was a critical and commercial failure, grossing $8.6 million against a $15 million budget.

 Plot

 When a flying saucer reportedly lands in rural Iowa, Andrew Nivens (who runs a secret branch of the Central Intelligence Agency tasked with investigating extraterrestrial activity) sends two agents from their local office to investigate the crash site.
 After the two agents disappear shortly after their arrival, Andrew now goes in person, accompanied by agents Sam Nivens (his son) and Jarvis, as well as Dr. Mary Sefton, a NASA specialist.

 At the crash site, now staged as a phony tourist attraction, they encounter people who appear to display no emotions.
 To test this theory when meeting with a local television station manager, Mary partially opens her blouse but gets no reaction from the manager who ignores her attempts to seduce him.

 Suspecting that the man is not who he seems, Sam attempts to take him into custody; however, a brutal fight takes place in the man's office, killing the manager.
 The team then locates an alien that looks like a slug attached to the man's back.
 The team manages to capture the alien and, after a chase during which multiple infected town citizens attempt to stop them, they return to their plane.

 The slugs soon spread steadily from the infected town and during a staff meeting where the team discusses the situation, Sam notices that Jarvis has stopped chain-smoking.
 Suspecting that he may have been infected, Sam and the team attempt to restrain Jarvis and, after a brief chase, they locate the unconscious Jarvis who no longer has an alien on his back.
 Andrew and the team conduct a search of their office building and after being unable to locate the alien, Andrew orders all of his staff (at gunpoint) including Sam to remove their shirts.
 At this time, Andrew's personal secretary refuses to remove her shirt and attempts to flee the building.
 Agents, including Sam, pursue her, and after a brutal one-on-one fight, Andrew and Alex Holland (Sam's best friend and leader of the agency SWAT team) locate Sam and the now-dead secretary in the office's kitchen.
 Sam tells his father that the alien had gotten away but unbeknownst to them, the alien had infected Sam.
 Shortly after Sam is infected, Jarvis kills himself after being unable to cope with the withdrawal from being infected and the removal of the alien.